Smart Roadster

-The Smart Roadster (W452) is a two-door, two-seater sports car (S-segment in Europe) first introduced in 2002 by Smart GmbH.
-Sales of the Roadster and Roadster Coupé were mostly successful, and the production ended in November 2005 after 4,300 Roadsters were made.
-The last one built now resides in the Mercedes-Benz Museum.
+The Smart Roadster (W452) is a two-door, two-seater sports car classified in the S-segment in Europe.
+It was first introduced in 2002 by Smart GmbH.
+The Roadster and its variant, the Roadster Coupé, enjoyed mostly successful sales during their production run.
+In total, approximately 43,000 units were produced before the model was discontinued in November 2005.
+The final Smart Roadster built now resides in the Mercedes-Benz Museum.
+It is defined by a consortium between Switzerland (Swatch), Germany (Mercedes-Benz) and France, whose vehicle remains "Made in France" because it is built entirely at its Hambach factory in Moselle.